oracle/python-oracledb/doc/src/user_guide/asyncio.rst

 The python-oracledb asynchronous API is a part of the standard python-oracledb module.
-All the synchronous methods that require a round-trip to the database now have corresponding asynchronous counterparts.
+All the synchronous methods that require a round-trip to the database have corresponding asynchronous counterparts.
 You can choose whether to use the synchronous API or the asynchronous API in your code.
 It is recommended to *not* use both at the same time in your application.

 The asynchronous API classes are :ref:`AsyncConnection <asyncconnobj>`, :ref:`AsyncConnectionPool <asyncconnpool>`,